renovatebot/renovate/docs/development/adding-a-package-manager.md

 The manager's `index.ts` file supports the following values/functions:

+- bumpPackageVersion (optional)
 - extractPackageFile
 - extractAllPackageFiles
 - getRangeStrategy (optional)
 - language (optional)
 - supportsLockFileMaintenance (optional)
+- updateArtifacts (optional)
+- updateDependency (optional)
+- updateLockedDependency (optional)

+### `bumpPackageVersion` (optional)

+Use this function if you want to allow the version bumping of updated packages.
+E.g. increase the version of a Maven module if a package has been updated.
+Another example would be to bump the Helm chart version, if a sub chart version has been updated.

 ### `extractPackageFile(content, packageFile, config)` (async, semi-mandatory)